fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> What do you think is a problem that mobile development is facing?

 > How can I showcase that I am a good backend developer?

 > What is a junior React developer expected to know?